karthik-bha/College_Management_System_FS/README.txt

 - **Performance Assessment:** Teachers can assess students' performance by providing marks and feedback.
 Students can view their marks and track their progress over time.

-- **Data Visualization:** Students can visualize their performance data through interactive charts and tables, helping them understand their academic performance at a glance.

-- **Communication:** Users can communicate effortlessly through the system.
-Teachers can send messages to students and vice versa, promoting effective communication and collaboration.

 ## Technologies Used

 - Frontend: React.js, Material UI, Redux